brunochikuji/blog-ionic2/README.md

 # blog-ionic2

-Aplicação criada a partir do Ionic2 e Wordpress.
-Utilizado o plugin do Worpress chamado Wp Api.
+Application created at Ionic2 and Wordpress.